 Undoubtedly her greatest achievement since graduating, Sophie quickly became a Lead Clinical Trial Assistant on a diabetes study within her first three months at MAC.
 The UCLan alumna says the skills gained at University definitely helped shape her early career.

-She explained: “My degree increased my confidence.
+She explained: "My degree increased my confidence.
 It made me realise where I wanted to go in life and gave me lifelong friends.
-I know I could still email my lecturers with any queries and they’d still be happy to help!”
+I know I could still email my lecturers with any queries and they’d still be happy to help.
+Whenever I come back to UCLan, I always say hello to my lecturers and I am so glad to see them again.”

 Sophie also had important advice for any students and recent graduates.
 She said: “take your time when discovering your interests”.
 Sophie took to LinkedIn to see different career paths and to ask for advice from current employees from various companies.